 InterContinental Hotels Group

-InterContinental Hotels Group (IHG) is one of Britain’s most-known hotel companies.
+InterContinental Hotels Group (IHG) is one of Britain’s best-known hotel companies.
 It runs several different hotel brands, including Holiday Inn, Crowne Plaza and Regent Hotels.
+It is currently looking to expand further into Europe.

 Booking Holdings